pytorch/pytorch/docs/source/notes/inference_threading.rst

     Use TBB backend to guarantee that there's a single per-process intra-op thread pool of a given size.

 .. note::
-    ``parallel_info`` utility prints information about build thread settings and can be useful for debugging;
+    ``parallel_info`` utility prints information about thread settings and can be used for debugging.
     Similar output can be also obtained in Python with ``torch.__config__.parallel_info()`` call.